What does it mean to be Saved?

 ROMANS 9:27,29 Esaias also crieth concerning Israel, Though the number of the children of Israel be as the sand of the sea, a remnant shall be savedÖAnd as Esaias said before, Except the Lord of Sabaoth had left us a seed, we had been as Sodoma, and been made like unto Gomorrha.

 This remnant was to be saved from a similar fate that had befallen Sodom and Gomorrah; they were to be saved from death and destruction.
 Paul then goes on in chapter ten to note Israelís utter and complete failure in obtaining their own salvation, which is that "they have not submitted themselves unto the righteousness of GOD" (verse 3).
 Rather, because of their ignorance, they went about to establish their own righteousness by their works of the flesh.
-They had thought that they would somehow be saved from destruction because of their own good deeds, their own accomplishments.
+They had thought that they would somehow be saved from destruction because they observed all of the minute details of the Mosaic law.

 Paul then attempts to explain to these Israelites that true righteousness is "the righteousness which is of faith", (verse 6) not of the works of the law.
 Again, the remoter context of chapter nine sets this for us by declaring "Öthe Gentiles, which followed not after righteous, have attained to righteousness [9:30]ÖBut Israel, which followed the law of righteousness, hath not attained to the law of righteousness" (9:31).